pranabekka/pranabekka.github.io/content/soupault-intro.md

 +++
-title = "A better Soupault introduction"
+title = "An introduction to Soupault"
 ## remember to change date on publishing
 date = 2024-08-10 23:26:36
 updated = 2024-08-13 13:39:04
 +++

-Soupault is an incredible static site generator (SSG), but the documentation can be confusing.
+A static site generator (SSG) that works on HTML from any markup language.

 What makes Soupault interesting is that it turns all your markup to HTML,